 I have qualifications in Pastoral and Transpersonal Counselling and Psychotherapy and many years of experience working at the Maudsley Hospital and The Bethlehem Royal Hospital within the National Units and Forensic services.

-My professional clinical affiliations are with the British Psychoanalytic Council (BPC) and The Foundation For Psychotherapy and Counselling (FPC).
-I am based in Peckham, Waterloo and Clerkenwell/Farringdon.
+My professional clinical affiliations are with the British Psychoanalytic Council (BPC), The British Association for Counselling and Psychotherapy (BACP), and The Foundation For Psychotherapy and Counselling (FPC).
+I am based in Peckham and Waterloo/Lambeth North.

 Accredited register membership

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).